-When this indicator comes on while riding, fuel reserved in the tank is about: 0.34 US gal $(1.3 \ 0)$.
+When this indicator comes on while riding, fuel reserved in the tank is about: 0.2 US gal (0.7 a)

-The indicator should also light for a few seconds and then go off when the ignition switch is turned on.
+The indicator should also light for a few seconds and then go off when the ignition switch is turned to the (ON) position with the engine stop switch in the (RUN) position.
 If the indicator does not come on when it should, have your dealer check for problems.